Last updated on 2026-03-12

 Graduates of the Plumbing Techniques program can explore a variety of career opportunities in Canada, including:

-- Plumber: Install and repair piping systems, fixtures, and appliances in residential and commercial settings.
+- Plumber: Install, repair, and maintain plumbing systems in residential and commercial settings.

 - Plumbing Apprentice: Work under the supervision of licensed plumbers to gain practical experience and skills.

-- Construction Worker: Participate in building projects, focusing on plumbing installations and maintenance.
+- Construction Worker: Participate in building projects, focusing on plumbing installations and systems.

-- Water Treatment Technician: Manage and maintain municipal water and sewage systems, ensuring compliance with health standards.
+- Water Treatment Technician: Manage and maintain municipal water and sewage treatment facilities.

-- Green Energy Technician: Work on plumbing systems that incorporate sustainable practices and technologies.
+- Green Energy Technician: Work on plumbing systems that support sustainable and energy-efficient practices.

-With the growing demand for skilled tradespeople, especially in plumbing, graduates are well-positioned to find rewarding employment in a variety of sectors.
+With the growing demand for skilled tradespeople in Canada, graduates are well-positioned to find rewarding employment in the plumbing industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.